moiaune/moiaune.dev/content/posts/azure-device-flow-authentication-in-go.md

 ---
 title: "Azure Device Flow Authentication in Go"
-description: "Create a simple test application in Go for authentication to Azure with Device Flow mechanism"
+description: "Create a simple test application in Go for authenticating to Azure with Device Flow mechanism"
 date: 2021-10-22T11:44:49+02:00
 draft: false
 ---

 One of the usecases of Go is to create CLI tools for developers to ease their work.
 Often it involves creating/modifying resources or retrieving information from cloud services.
-In this post we're going to setup a device flow authentication against Azure in Go.
+In this post we're going to setup device flow authentication against AzureAD in Go.

 ## Prerequisites

 I'm assuming you already have Go installed.
-You will also need an Azure tenant to setup authentication against.
+You also need an Azure tenant to setup authentication against.
 This requires that you have permissions to create "App Registrations" in Azure.

 ## Setting up App Registration in Azure

-The first thing we must do is to create our application in Azure, which is where we set which permissions authenticated users will have and who's allowed to login through our application.
+The first thing we must do is to create our application in Azure, which is where we set what permissions authenticated users will have and who's allowed to login through our application.

 1. Go to Azure portal
 2. Search for and click on "App Registrations"